actualbudget/docs/docs/experimental/rule-templating.md

 - amount
 - payee (name)
 - cleared (although no boolean helper functions are currently supported)

+Actual uses [handlebars](https://handlebarsjs.com/) under the hood to process the rule templates.
+You can find more in depth information about how this works in [their guide](https://handlebarsjs.com/guide).

 ## Using rule action templating
 You can toggle between the normal and template input modes by clicking the icon to the right of the action input box.